Updated October 2020

-I used to be in your shoes and honestly, even to this day writing to P.R. agencies or record labels introducing myself and the publication, I still am.
+I used to be in your shoes and honestly, even to this day writing to P.R. firms or record labels introducing myself and the publication, I still am.
 But, there’s a level of confidence that you reach after so many successes that you begin to tell yourself, I can really do this… I mean, I’m doing this.
 I think it’s the same for musicians.
 Your craft might take a long time to construe, but once you get your name out there, put in the work to get your music out there, your level of confidence will begin to follow.

 1st Tip: Give Me Your Story

 Whether you’re sending in a promotion for your music through a contact form, email or socials… please introduce yourself.
 We get way too many submissions with a name and a link.
 I want to know in 100 words what YOUR story is.
 I’m not just paying attention to the music.
 And with that, you might say, “what?
 Ashley that’s crazy, what are you doing?”
 But the truth is… to stand out in THIS industry, you HAVE to have a story.
 Tell me who YOU are.
 I believe in the musician as much as I believe in the person behind the music.

 2nd Tip: Be Professional

 It goes without saying (but, I guess I’ll say it anyways).
 Spell your name correctly and the words you use along with it.
-When I see grammer that’s incorrect, words that are spelled wrong, I skip directly over the submission.
+When I see grammar that’s incorrect, words that are spelled wrong, I skip directly over the submission.
 We all talk a certain way, I get it.
 But, if you want me to pay attention to your music, I have to be able to take you seriously.
 Start by taking yourself seriously.
 Use “business” instead of “biz,” use “this” instead of “dis.”
 You get it, right?

 3rd Tip: Details, Details, Details